aaron1729/sleep-stories/README.md

 of course, in any case hopefully we'd continue to handle variations (e.g. due to conjugation or pluralization) gracefully.

 STATUS: done (at least for now).

-[^1]: actually, there is the possibility that the conclusion of the story (in the `end` component) refers to sightseeing locations that may or may not have actually been served, but we've decided to ignore this for the time being.